praneet-r/hire-hero-se-project/README.md

 ---

-🔐 Demo Credentials
+🔐 Demo Credentials:
-Use these accounts to demonstrate the application flow:

 👤 HR Recruiter (For posting jobs & screening)
 Email: hr1@gmail.com
 Password: 123

 🧑‍💻 Job Seeker (For applying & tracking status)
 Email: js1@gmail.com
 Password: 123

-Note: This account is set up as a fresh user with a pre-filled profile but no active applications.
+(Note: This account is set up as a fresh user with a pre-filled profile but no active applications.)

 ---